 The road to forensic anthropology can be a long one, but it is also very fulfilling.
 To use your skills to help law enforcement agencies resolve crimes and mysteries is rewarding.
 But be prepared – it involves years of study and training in school.
-Most likely, you have to assume that you will need to get the PhD degree in order to practice forensic anthropology, and that means at least another eight to ten years of school after you graduate high school!
+You will need to earn a PhD degree in order to practice forensic anthropology, and that means at least another eight to ten years of school after you graduate high school!

 You also have to consider if you can deal with the sights, smells, and impact of death.
-Truly, this work is not for the faint of heart – rotten smells, decomposing flesh, maggots, and body fluids are everyday occurrences, and you will be elbow deep in them.
+Truly, this work is not for the faint of heart – sights, sounds, odors and the tangible products of human decomposition are everyday occurrences.
 Also, you will run across many sad and disturbing cases that might affect you, so please make sure you are prepared.
 The good news is, however, that most people who are serious about becoming forensic anthropologists are able to overcome these obstacles.

 Dr. Midori Albert, a forensic anthropologist at UNCW, has prepared her “Frequently Asked Questions about Forensic Anthropology” website with answers to questions like what how do I find a graduate program, what college courses do I need, at which universities can I study forensic anthropology, and more.